craiglobo7/test/README.md

-/* This is a branch file */
+This is a branch file

-//bla bla

-editing the file  on branch1
+online git hub